Me, the Author…a real person trying to do real things.

 My family is important to me; I would not have advocated buying a cruising sailboat without my wife’s “buy-in” and we won’t be heading off into the sunset for a cruising adventure without her or the kids.

 My wife (aka Hot Wife in my posts) is a strong, smart professional who works a full-time job and somehow still finds time to be a wife and best friend.
 I met my wife at a time when I had given up on dating and we became friends prior to dating.
 She was also the one who passed the Yosemite test with flying colors (try taking girlfriends tent camping in Yosemite during December and see how long things last).
 Since then, we’ve survived multiple extended business trips between the two of us and I’m having a blast being married.
-In 2017, my wife decided to take on a new challenge and has taken a job three (3) hours away from our home.
+In 2017, my wife decided to take on a new challenge and took a job three hours away from our home.
 This required her to move.
 She moved onto our cruising sailboat and lives there permanently while me, the dog and the two kids are staying here in the house until I retire.
 This is a significant challenge for the family, but something we’ll get through as we work toward blue water cruising.

 The oldest daughter is 8.
 She’s strong, adventurous, outspoken and will turn into a rugged young women.
 There’s few things we do together than she won’t try.
 She’s currently looking forward to getting her own fish, swims like a fish and can scream very, very loudly about almost everything.

-The youngest daughter is still in testing mode at 5.
+The youngest daughter is a spitfire at 6.
 She’s a bit more of a Princess but not afraid of much except bugs.
 She’s also looking forward to her first fish and can now swim nearly as well as her sister.